Observational constraints on complex quintessence with attractive self-interaction: Introduction

 Within the models proposed to describe the dark energy other than a constant term, in Einstein gravity, those considering a scalar field can be the simplest, well motivated choice from a particle physics point of view.
 Nevertheless, the great challenge is to determine the appropriate scalar potential $V(\Phi)$ that could explain current cosmological observations.
-The main motivation for considering quintessence models is to reduce the so-called \textit{fine--tuning} problem, issue that has been explored by the tracker solutions.
-However, the predicted values on these models for the EoS at the present epoch is not in good agreement with supernovae results \cite{Zlatev:1998tr, Steinhardt:1999nw}.
-Another example is the exponential potential that focus on models and parameters which lead to inflation, nevertheless nucleosynthesis constraints require that the energy density of the scalar field be $\Omega_\phi \leq 0.2$, i.e., it would never dominate the Universe \cite{Ferreira:1997hj}.
-Another dynamical potentials proposed in \cite{Sahni:1999qe} and \cite{UrenaLopez:2000aj} avoid successfully the fine--tuning and cosmic coincidence problem, but the values of the potential parameters can not be unambiguously determined in order to match the observations constraints.
+An example of a description by a scalar field minimally coupled to gravity is the \textit{quintessence} model.
+The main motivation for considering it is to reduce the so-called \textit{fine--tuning} problem, issue that has been explored by the tracker quintessence solutions.
+However, the predicted values on these models for the EoS at the present epoch is not in good agreement with supernovae results \citep{Zlatev:1998tr, Steinhardt:1999nw}.
+Another example is the exponential quintessence potential that focus on models and parameters which lead to inflation, nevertheless nucleosynthesis constraints require that the energy density of the scalar field be $\Omega_\phi \leq 0.2$, i.e., it would never dominate the Universe \citep{Ferreira:1997hj}.
+Another dynamical potentials proposed in \citet{Sahni:1999qe} and \citet{UrenaLopez:2000aj} avoid successfully the fine--tuning and cosmic coincidence problem, but the values of the potential parameters can not be unambiguously determined in order to match the observations constraints.